Chapter 18 : A Woman Left Lonely

 Marianne grinned, waiting for her dark blonde friend to pounce.

 “You’re right, they don’t.
 In order to be accepted, I had to take my NEWTs during my Sixth Year.
 So I don’t have a powerful connection,” Lotte answered coldly.
 Her tone then turned sarcastic as she inspected her short red nails.
 “I happen to be a genius.”

-“Sabine!” a voice shouted from across the room, saving the woman from responding, and Marianne recognized Professor Stotch as he weaved through the guests towards them.
+“Sabine!” a voice shouted from across the room, saving the woman from responding.
+Marianne recognized Professor Stotch as he weaved through the guests towards them.
 “There you are, I’ve been looking everywhere for you!”

 “Don’t worry, Loki.
-It’s always impossible to find anyone at these functions,” the female Professor said with a seductive smile.
+It’s always impossible to find anyone at these functions,” Artro said with a seductive smile.
 “I was just talking with Miss Minot and her charming international friends here.”
-Loki’s dark brown eyes quickly darted from Marianne to Lotte and when he finally settled on Valentine, the Beauxbatons student pursed her lips and discretely stuck out her chest.
+Stotch's dark brown eyes quickly darted from Marianne to Lotte and when he finally settled on Valentine, the Beauxbatons student pursed her lips and discretely stuck out her chest.

-“You must excuse us ladies,” she said rapidly as she pulled on Professor Stotch’s arm and started to lead him away from Valentine, “but we have some urgent business to attend to.
+“You must excuse us, ladies,” she said rapidly as she pulled on Stotch’s arm and started to lead him away from Valentine, “but we have some urgent business to attend to.
 Enjoy the rest of your evening!”